mesg-foundation/engine/docs/cli/mesg-cli_marketplace_workflow_list.md

 ### Options

 ```
+  -a, --account string   Filter workflows based on the account address
   -h, --help             help for list
 ```

 ### SEE ALSO